 Jörg Widmann Lied for Orchestra

 Beethoven Symphony No. 3 (Eroica)

 London Philharmonic Orchestra

 Two explosive chords open the ‘Eroica’ Symphony: and just like that, Ludwig van Beethoven unleashed two turbulent centuries of musical innovation, exploration and revolution.
 The ‘Eroica’ still delivers a formidable shock today, and Jörg Widmann’s huge, haunting and startlingly emotional Lied for Orchestra, written exactly 200 years later, is just one way of dealing with the aftermath.
-And for another, join conductor Dima Slobodeniouk and mezzo-soprano Jamie Barton in the year 1903, as they board Maurice Ravel’s ship of dreams, Shéhérazade, and drift away to a place ‘where fantasy sleeps like an empress’.
+And for another, join conductor Dima Slobodeniouk and mezzo-soprano Christine Rice in the year 1903, as they board Maurice Ravel’s ship of dreams, Shéhérazade, and drift away to a place ‘where fantasy sleeps like an empress’.
 Escapism has never sounded more seductive.

 Are you a student or aged between 18 and 26?

 If you are a full-time student in higher education or aged 18-26 you can benefit from £7 tickets to this and selected other London Philharmonic Orchestra concerts throughout the year (ID required).

 Find out more about the scheme and sign up.